 Sustainability is inherent to who we are.
 From how we source our furs, to our handmade process, and the ways our workshop is run.
 We live in respectful relationship with the natural world, offering fur for warmth.

-Tsa (beaver) is a world builder, the one that brings the water and brings forth more life.
+Tsa (beaver) is a world builder, the one that brings forth the water and more life.
 Tsa continuously works with water, land, plant, and animal nations to create shared worlds.